-The government's commitment to these principles is underlined by the publication of the Circular Economy Bill 2021, which will provide a national policy framework for Ireland's transition to a circular economy.
+The government's commitment to these principles is underlined by the Circular Economy and Miscellaneous Provisions Act 2022, which provides a national policy framework for Ireland's transition to a circular economy.
 It will also seek to implement many of the actions contained in the recently published Waste Action Plan for a Circular Economy which sets out Ireland's National Waste Policy for 2020-2025.